kingkw1/AffectLink/README.md

               * **General Installation Issues:** If other issues persist, ensure you have stable internet connection for downloads.

 3.  **Download Pre-trained Models (First Run):**
-    AI Studio will need internet access to download some dependencies.
-Also, the first time `main_processor.py` (which is run by `run_app.py`) is executed, it will attempt to download the pre-trained DeepFace, Whisper, and Hugging Face models.
+    AI Studio will need internet access to download some dependencies, and to download the pre-trained DeepFace, Whisper, and Hugging Face models.
 Ensure you have an internet connection for this step.
 These models will be cached locally.

 4.  **Set Up and Install Dependencies for HP AI Studio:**